diego-tobalina/PancakeSwapBot/README.md

 ### 💥 Disclaimer

-I'm coding this stuff on a pure open source the bot has a very small tax in the claim function, so we both win
+I'm coding this stuff on a pure open source, every time the bot wins, it donates a small portion of your winnings to a developer account so we can continue improving this bot.

 0xC3c531bE09102E84D4273984E29e827D71e28Ae8